meilisearch/documentation/create/how_to/postman_collection.md

-# Postman Collection for MeiliSearch
+# Postman collection for MeiliSearch

 Are you tired to use the `curl` command in your terminal to test MeiliSearch?
 It can be tedious to re-write every route when wanting to try out an API.